PrefLib/PrefLib-Django/README.rst

 	python3 manage.py adddataset --all

-You are now almost done, just run two more scripts all you will have a fully functional website.
+You are now almost done, just run two more scripts and you will have a fully functional website.

 .. code-block:: bash